 502 Blackbird Forest Road, Smyrna • 653-6505

 Hikers and backpackers know what a treasure Blackbird Forest contains.
 It’s not necessarily the primitive-style campsites (for tents, van or pickup campers only) but rather the 5,400 acres of oak, yellow poplar, maple, gum, and hickory trees and meadows.
 Included are 40 miles of trails across nine tracts—including the half-mile, wheelchair-accessible wildlife and nature interpretation trail on the Tybout Tract.
-The red-winged blackbird is the star attraction, naturally, but birders have spotted grasshopper sparrows and great blue herons.
-The Barlow Tract runs past Blackbird Creek and catch-and- release fishing (also available at a stocked pond).
-Isolated and secluded, Blackbird feels like true return-to- nature camping, albeit with nearby restrooms and hot showers.
-Each campsite also comes with a fire pit and barbecue grill.
-The colors of the forest truly come alive in late summer and fall before the frost sets in.
+The red-winged blackbird is the star attraction, but birders have spotted grasshopper sparrows and great blue herons.
+The Barlow Tract runs past Blackbird Creek where catch-and-release fishing is also available at a stocked pond.
+Isolated and secluded, Blackbird feels like true return-to-nature camping, albeit with nearby restrooms and hot showers.
+Each campsite comes with a fire pit and barbecue grill.
+The colors come alive in late summer and fall.

 18074 Redden Forest Drive, Georgetown • 856-289